ezsystems/commerce-documentation/docs/getting_started/extending_the_shop/step_3_display_the_new_fields_on_the_products_detail_page.md

 </tbody>
 </table>

 If you want to use another eZ fields (e.g. Date and Time), you would have to override the catalog factory.
-This topic is handled in the training for <span class="status-macro aui-lozenge aui-lozenge-complete conf-macro output-inline">EZCOMMERCE ADVANCED
+This topic is handled in the training for EZCOMMERCE ADVANCED